boschrexroth/node-red-contrib-ctrlx-automation/README.md

 - 2020-12-14: 1.2.4 - FIX: Error when request was triggered immediately after deploy.
 - 2020-12-20: 1.8.0 - Initial release which adds node to subscribe to ctrlX Data Layer.
                       Support custom port after hostname.
 E.g. 'localhost:8443'.
+- 2020-10-01: 1.8.1 - Fix automatic reconnect when device was not available on start of flow.

 ## About